katzenpost/docs/handbook/mix_server.rst

 The top-level Provider configuration parameters include:

+* ``EnableNoAuthClients`` is set to ``true`` then the Provider will allow clients to connect even if their public X25519 key is not present in the user database.

 * ``EnableUserRegistrationHTTP`` if set to ``true`` then the HTTP registration service will be enabled and the ``UserRegistrationHTTPAddresses`` option must also be set.